iumiCash/terminal-api/docs/payments/flow.md

 Since the terminal system knows the policy of calculating all payment fees ([Fees policies](/fees/policies)), the terminal can display a list of fees every time a banknote is entered.

+### send_payment_request

+The terminal system sends a request to the iumiCash server at `POST /api/v1/transactions/send-payment`.

+See [This link](/payments/send_payment/) for more information about this request.

 ### successful_send_payment_request

 The terminal system sends a request to the iumiCash server at `POST /api/v1/transactions/send-payment`.